Is It Painful To Die From Liver Failure Due To Alcoholism?

 For a person in end-stage alcoholism, going into alcohol withdrawal can be fatal.
 Some people experience seizures in the first few days of detox, which is why it is important to seek professional help when attempting to detox from alcohol.

-Many treatment facilities offer a medically supervised detox program, and these programs are designed to make the person as comfortable as possible while detoxing, while medical staff is nearby.
+Many treatment facilities offer a medically supervised detox program, and these programs are designed to make the person as comfortable as possible while detoxing, while medical staff is nearby to monitor a person’s health.

 Alcoholic Liver Disease